grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^naivemoneyexample]: I am aware that this example looks a bit naive - after all, adding money in several currencies would imply they need to be converted to a single currency and the exchange rates would then apply, which could make us lose money.
 Kent Beck acknowledged and solved this problem in his book Test-Driven Development By Example - be sure to take a look what he came up with if you're interested.

 [^javahaspath]: This is what Java did.
 I don't declare that Java designers made a bad decision - a single `Path` class is probably much more versatile.
 The only thing I'm saying is that this design is not optimal for our particular scenario.

-TODO check whether the currencies are written uppercase in Kent's book